peteroupc/peteroupc.github.io/bernoulli.md

 6. Return 0 with probability _x_/(_y_*_i_).
 7. Add 1 to _i_ and go to step 5.

 > **Note:** When _x_/_y_ is less than 1, the minimum number of coin flips needed, on average, by this algorithm will grow without bound as &lambda; approaches 0.
 In fact, no fast Bernoulli factory algorithm can avoid this unbounded growth without additional information on &lambda; (Mendo 2019)<sup>[**(5)**](#Note5)</sup>.
-See also the appendix, which also shows an alternative way to implement this and other Bernoulli factory algorithms using PSRNs, which exploits knowledge of &lambda; but is not the focus of this article since it involves arithmetic.
+See also the appendix, which also shows an alternative way to implement this and other Bernoulli factory algorithms using partially-sampled random numbers (PSRNs), which exploits knowledge of &lambda; but is not the focus of this article since it involves arithmetic.

 <a id=lambda_mu_3></a>
 #### &lambda;<sup>&mu;</sup>